Migushthe2nd/MsEdgeTTS/README.md

 **[Update Dec 2025]**
 The Read Aloud API now requires a user agent matching the Microsoft Edge browser, and thus will not work in browsers other than Microsoft Edge.
+It will of course still work in any server-side runtime.

 A simple Azure Speech Service module that uses the Microsoft Edge Read Aloud API.